How Exercise Affects Our Immune System: Facts and Theories

 Researchers are examining the effects of single exercise sessions on the immune system as well as the effects of regular ones.
 They are also taking into account whether the sessions are moderate or intense.

 A moderate exercise session is considered to be one that causes the participant to be mildly out of breath and to sweat lightly.
 An intense or vigorous exercise causes the participant to breathe hard and sweat heavily.
 In general, health agencies recommend that people get a total of 150 minutes of moderate exercise each week.
 The total time should be cumulative instead of being completed all at once.
 30 minutes of exercise on five days of the week is often recommended.

 Types of Exercise for Improving Immunity

 Anyone starting a fitness program should check whether warm-up or cool-down exercises are required for their chosen workouts and whether stretching and/or strength training are advisable.

 Benefits of Moderate Exercise for the Immune System

 Although the relationship between immunity and moderate exercise isn't always clear and isn't completely understood, some interesting discoveries are being made.

 - In mice and humans, regular, moderate exercise reduces the risk of colds and flu compared to the risk in sedentary mice or humans.
 Any cases of flu that do develop in the individuals that exercise are relatively mild.

 - After a moderate workout, the concentration of macrophages in the blood increases temporarily.
-A similar observation is made for the concentration of lymphocytes in the blood.
+A similar observation has been made for the concentration of lymphocytes in the blood.

 - During exercise, there is an increased rate of blood flow in the body.
 The blood contains agents of the immune system.

-- Regular, moderate exercise helps us to lose weight if we need to and helps us to maintain a weight that is healthy for our body.
+- Regular, moderate exercise generally helps us to lose weight if we need to and helps us to maintain a weight that is healthy for our body.
 Being overweight hinders the immune system.

 - Exercise also helps us to get a good night's sleep.
 Lack of sleep depresses immunity.

 - In addition, exercise reduces stress.
 Chronic stress has a negative effect on immunity.